RiccardoCataldi/Search-App/README.md

 - Search: Enter an MMSI in the form and select the desired search type.
 Click the "Search" button to retrieve information.

 ## Notes
-- Virtual environment is recommended
+- Virtual Environment: It is recommended to use a virtual environment to manage dependencies and ensure a clean environment.

-- Tested on Python 3.12.4
+- Python Version: The application has been tested on Python 3.12.4.